LaoFranklin/starter-hugo-academic/content/publication/how-can-haptic-feedback-assist-people-with-blind-and-low-vision-blv-a-systematic-literature-review/index.md

 ---
-title: "How Can Haptic Feedback Assist People with Blind and Low Vision (BLV): A Systematic Literature Review"
+title: "(TACCESS'25) How Can Haptic Feedback Assist People with Blind and Low Vision (BLV): A Systematic Literature Review"
 publication_types:
   - "0"
   - "2"